-- Do I automatically add a fixed overhead to my Internal costs to arrive at my External Sales price?
+- Do I automatically add a fixed overhead to my internal costs to arrive at my External Sales price?

 No. The goal of External Sales pricing is to match “market price” or what the outside market will bear.
 The University does not want to compete unfairly in the market by under-charging customers.
 First, determine your direct costs.
 Then compare that cost to the market price to see the difference.
-Ideally, you would want to cover both your direct & indirect costs in your External price and possibly add additional revenue to reach market price.
+Ideally, you would want to cover both your direct & indirect costs in your External price and add additional revenue to reach market price.

-- Do all transactions need a contract?
+- Do all External Sales transactions need a contract?

 - When can I use the Short Form Services Agreement?